 Life takes an unexpected turn when she becomes pregnant.
 They marry, but when she unfortunately suffers a miscarriage, they separate.
 His father did not approve of his girlfriend, and to this day, Nam see Hee has a poor relationship with his father.
 Antarctica isn’t as cold as this father-son duo are.

-Even better, we have interesting side characters who are all lacking in different ways, which affects their romantic relationships and puts strains on them.
+Even better, we have interesting side characters who are all lacking in different ways.
+This affects their romantic relationships and puts strains on them.
 Woo Soo Ji is brash and prickly, but underneath that tough exterior, she’s actually incredibly caring and vulnerable.
-She dotes over her mother who has a bad leg and wants to do everything for her, but Soo Ji has been neglecting herself, which makes her mother uncomfortable and heavily burdened.
+She dotes over her mother who has a bad leg and wants to do everything for her, but Soo Ji has been neglecting herself.
+This guilt makes her mother uncomfortable and heavily burdened.
 Then enter, Mr. Ma.
 He’s gentle and endearing and finds a way to ensnare Soo Ji’s closed off heart.
-It’s not an easy relationship, but I love the balance, stability, and moral support they gave each other.
+It’s not an easy relationship.
+But I love the balance, stability, and moral support they gave each other.

 Then there’s Ho Rang who feels her internal clock ticking at 30 years old.
-All she wants to do is get married and have children, but Won Seok isn’t on the same page as her.
-He doesn’t feel her urgency and is often missing important signals in his obliviousness, which leads to conflict, distance in their relationship, and a devastating breakup.
+All she wants to do is get married and have children.
+Unfortunately, Won Seok isn’t on the same page as her.
+He doesn’t feel her urgency and is often missing important signals in his obliviousness.
+This leads to conflict, distance in their relationship, and a devastating breakup.
 Spoiler alert: They do get it together in the end.
 Phew!

 More than the romantic relationships, I really treasured the friendships in this drama.
 Because This Life is our First is a shining example of true, lasting friendship.
-No matter how different everyone’s views were or what their personalities were like, at the end of they day they were friends and rallied together when the other needed them.
+No matter how different everyone’s views were or what their personalities were like, at the end of they day none of that mattered.
+They were friends and rallied together when the other needed them.